aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 >
 > **Scenarios:** Instructor-Led, Self-Paced

+{{< admonition type=gitops title="GitOps Convention" open=true >}}

+A common GitOps convention is to seperate Application Build repositories from Environment Deployment repositories.
+This lab sets up the Environment Deployment repository to follow this convention.

+{{< /admonition >}}

 {{< admonition type=abstract title="Target Outcomes" open=true >}}

 1. Create a GitOps Application Build project from a template.